realdecoy/django-fac/README.md

 ]
 ```

 3. Setting up the package config variables.
 It is recommemded to store the values in environment variables.
+Add the following variables to your `settings.py` file

 ```python
 FAC_ID = "..."